-Developing you STAR stories for this interview is important.
+Developing your STAR stories for the interview is probably one of the most important things you can do!
 Review the job responsibilities and develop a story that addresses each point.
-You will also want to develop answers for these 17 great questions.
-To learn more go to: Pre Interview Prep
+You will also want to develop answers to common job interview questions.
+To learn more go to Pre Interview Prep

 More questions for you to explore the culture of an organization are within this post: Interviewing is a Fact-Finding Mission, Not an Interrogation